 The Society offers interesting and engaging lectures, parlor chats with re-enactors, workshops and exhibits for youth and adults.
 Our gift shop offers a wide variety of books and DVDs.

-A number of special events are offered throughout the year including the Oakdale Cemetery History Walk and the Tour of Historic Homes.
+A number of special events are offered throughout the year including the Oakdale Cemetery History Walk, Christmas in Bloom and the Tour of Historic Homes.

 DeLand House Museum

 Robert M. Conrad Education and Research Center

 Front Parlor of DeLand House